Processing Payments Using Emburse Expense

 • After selecting the Report Type, select the Payee from the “Student Payee” or “Non-Employee Payee” box, as applicable.

-• All of the expenses associated with a particular trip should be reported or addressed on a single Travel expense report in Chrome River.
+• All of the expenses associated with a particular trip should be reported or addressed on a single Travel expense report in Emburse.

 • If certain receipts aren’t available at the time the report is submitted, or if certain common expenses (airfare, lodging, etc.) aren’t being claimed, please include an explanation.